PRF Therapy

 Understanding PRF

 Platelet-rich fibrin is exactly what its name suggests: a concentrated, fibrous clot rich in platelets and growth factors, prepared from your own blood.
-It is not a medication, not a synthetic, and not foreign to your body — it is you, just concentrated and delivered to where you need it most.
+It is not a medication or a synthetic.
+It is you, concentrated and delivered to where you need it most.

 The biology behind it is straightforward.
 When you cut yourself, your body sends platelets to the site to start the healing process.
-Platelets release growth factors — proteins that signal nearby cells to repair tissue, regenerate bone, fight infection, and rebuild blood supply.
+Platelets release growth factors.
+These are proteins that signal nearby cells to repair tissue, regenerate bone, fight infection, and rebuild blood supply.
 PRF takes the platelets and growth factors that would normally arrive at a surgical site over the course of days, concentrates them, and delivers them all at once.

 The result: healing happens more smoothly and more completely.